nicholasrmccracken/canvas-course-file-sync/README.md

     ./carmen_cargo.rb download [OUTPUT_DIRECTORY] [EXTENSIONS]
     ```

-To get the descriptions of each command programmatically, you can run CarmenCargo without any arguments:
+View the descriptions of each command in the terminal by running CarmenCargo without any arguments:

 ```bash
 ./carmen_cargo.rb